shanapu/MyJailbreak/README.md

 - sm_close - Allows the warden to close the cell doors
 - sm_noblockon - Allows the warden to enable no block
 - sm_noblockoff - Allows the warden to disable no block
-- sm_setff - Allows the warden to toggle friendly fire
+- sm_ff - Allows player to see the state and the warden to toggle friendly fire
 - sm_cdmenu - Allows the warden to open the Countdown Menu
 - sm_cdstart - Allows the warden to start a START!
 Countdown without menu
 - sm_cdstop - Allows the warden to start a STOP!
 Countdown without menu